iepathos/djsetuplocal/README.md

   }
 ````

-And you're good to go.
+## And you're good to go.
 Enter new local development databases into local_settings.py.
-create .gitignore file in djsetuplocal
+Create .gitignore file in djsetuplocal and make sure local_settings.py is added to it.
-### djsetuplocal/
+### djsetuplocal/.gitignore
 ````text
   *.pyc
   *.pyo